Cape Coral / Fort Myers / Lee County

 Screen mesh is not one-size-fits-all.
 Standard 18x14 fiberglass is the everyday choice for many pool cages because it gives good visibility, airflow, and price.
 It is also the mesh many HOAs expect unless they specify otherwise.
 For homeowners who mainly want a clean enclosure that keeps out leaves, larger bugs, and most mosquitoes, standard mesh often makes sense.

 A 20x20 no-see-um mesh has a tighter weave.
 It blocks smaller biting insects and is popular near canals, mangroves, preserves, and damp lots where evenings can turn into a bug buffet.
 The tradeoff is slightly reduced airflow and visibility compared with standard mesh, plus higher cost.
 Pet-resistant mesh is heavier and stronger.
 It is not magic, but it handles claws, nose pressure, excited dogs, and repeated contact much better than standard fiberglass.
-If your Lab treats the lanai screen like a suggestion, pet mesh belongs in the conversation.
+If your Lab treats the lanai screen like a suggestion, pet mesh may be worth discussing.

 Solar screen is designed to reduce heat and UV glare, especially on west-facing sections where afternoon sun beats into the pool deck.
 It can make a lanai more comfortable, but it changes the look and view, so homeowners should think through where it belongs.
 Aluminum screen is more durable than fiberglass and may be considered in high-wear or high-wind situations, though it is not the right default for every panel.
 The best mesh is the one that matches how you actually use the enclosure, what your HOA allows, and what problem you are trying to stop from happening again.